Learn Clawhammer Banjo

 Josh Turknett is founder and lead brain hacker at Brainjo Productions

-Clawhammer Tune and Tab of the Week: “Cumberland Gap”
+Clawhammer Tune and Tab of the Week: “Old Mother Flanagan”

 Click here to subscribe to the tune of the week (if you’re not already a subscriber) and get a new tune every Friday, plus tabs to all the ones to date.